 The waterfall was taller than I’d expected, and the cool mist was refreshing.
 I stayed for about 20 minutes and started heading back to town.
 After about an hour, the Russian guy motored by me again, offering me a ride to the main road.
 The ride saved me no more than 15 minutes of walking, but I just wanted to flaunt my newly acquired hitchhiking skills.

-Huerquehue has several hiking trails, and fit backpackers go for the strenuous San Sebastian hike, which provides a view of lakes, volcanos, and mountains.
-I was planning on hiking up a volcano later during my stay in Pucon (more on that below), so I figured I’d save my energy.
+Huerquehue has several hiking trails, and fit backpackers go for the strenuous San Sebastián hike, which provides a view of lakes, volcanos, and mountains.
+I was planning on hiking up a volcano later during my stay in Pucón (more on that below), so I thought it would be a good idea to save my energy.